 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Norden Camp or take a look at our itineraries to Tibet
+Call us on (858) 523-9000 to start planning your vacation to Norden Camp or take a look at our itineraries to Tibetan Plateau

 Open from May to October each year, Norden Camp is one of China's most astonishing accommodation options that's designed for those wanting to immerse in Tibetan culture and get away from it all.
 Owned by American Tibetan Dechen Yeshi, and her husband Yidam Kyap, the camp combines style with authenticity and at the same time is incredibly environmentally friendly.